bitlayer-org/bitlayer-org.github.io/docs/Learn/BitlayerNetwork/Bridges.md

 ### Official Bridges

 Bitlayer is connected to multiple blockchains including Bitcoin, EVM chains through multiple bridges, which you can access [here](https://www.bitlayer.org/bridge/).
+Currently, the official bridges don't support direct integration or invocation by third parties for bridging assets.

 #### Proof of Reserve